scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## Intro
 - name, relation

-With 50 years of experience, Dr. Robertson has formulated a framework to assist his work.
+With 50 years of experience, Dr. Robertson has formulated a framework to assist his work which he would like to share with you today.
-He can cite numerous examples of ideas that are simple, while nonetheless lifesaving.
-Many may contradict or insult current popular opinion.

 Before he speaks I'd like to share some examples, where seemingly simple ideas have created a stir of controversy.

-To start, let's review a brief comparision of philosophy.

-### Plato et al...
-- Substance
-- leads to belief in essence, absolute Truth, certainty, etc...

-### Hericlitus
-- Change, uncertainty.
-- 41: "The river where you set your foot just now is gone."
-- Nothing is stable, all is in flux.
-Whatever you say about anything, its opposite is equally true.

 ## Copernicus
+- Possibly most well known
 - Earth -> Sun
 - His book and views were banned by Catholic leaders.
 - It took almost 300 years for the ban to be lifted.